pgroonga/pgroonga.github.io/install/almalinux.md

 ## How to install on AlmaLinux 8 {#install-on-8}

 You can use the following instruction to install PGroonga on AlmaLinux 8.

+*Semantic search is not supported on AlmaLinux 8.*

 Install `postgresql{{ site.latest_postgresql_version }}-pgdg-pgroonga` package: